d3s-trento/crystal/README.md

 ***Disclaimer:*** *Although we tested the code extensively, Crystal is a research prototype that likely contains bugs.
 We take no responsibility for and give no warranties in respect of using the code.*

+## Build instructions
+The easiest way to build a binary (or a set of binaries) is to define parameter set(s) in `params.py` file and use the `test_tools/simgen_ta.py` script.

+A good starting point for defining your parameter set can be found in the `exps/example/` directory.
+You may copy the whole directory and edit the parameters and the list of nodes present in the testbed.
+After that, run `../../test_tools/simgen_ta.py`.
+It will create one or several subdirectories (if they don't exist) named after the individual parameter sets defined in the `params.py` file.

+To build for Cooja, go to `apps/crystal`, run `./make_cooja.sh` and start Cooja with, e.g., `mrm.csc`.